healer-125/healer-1205/README.md

 Here is some information about me:

-- 🔭 I’ve been working on Nirmata IT company until February
+- 🔭 I’ve been working on Nirmata IT company until February 2021.
-- 🌱 But because of COVID-19, I decided to be a freelancer
 - 👯 I have developed many websites such as a company management system site, house lending management site, petrol sailing site and medicine site and so on.